2 Management – Concept, Process, Theories and Approaches, Management Roles and Skills

 Approach Core proposition Signature insight

-Systems The organisation is an open system that takes inputs, transforms them, and exchanges outputs with its environment Synergy; sub-systems interact; boundary management matters
+Systems Organisation is an open system — input → transformation → output → feedback with environment Synergy; sub-systems interact; boundary management matters

 Contingency There is no one best way — the right structure / style depends on the situation Lawrence & Lorsch’s differentiation–integration; Fiedler’s leadership contingency